magic/test/README.md

     fn: () => { global.testing = 'changed in test' },
     // if beforeAll returns a function, it will execute after the test suite. beforeAll,
-    afterAll,
+    // this is optional and can be omitted if beforeall returns a function.
+    // in this example, afterAll will trigger twice. afterAll,
     expect: () => global.testing === 'changed in test',
   },